TMT22/HumanOLAT/DATASHEET.md

 1. **Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**

-    The dataset was curated by the Visual Computing and Artificial Intelligence Department (D6) at the Max Planck Institute for informatics, Saarland Informatics Campus.
+    The dataset was curated by the Visual Computing and Artificial Intelligence Department (D6) at the Max Planck Institute for Informatics, Saarland Informatics Campus.

 1. **Who funded the creation of the dataset?** *(If there is an associated grant, please provide the name of the grantor and the grant name and number.)*